ml-lohi/app-training/README.md

-# app-training
+# Simple Tkinter Apps

-Simple Tkinter Apps
+In this repository we learn ho to write basic apps in Tkinter.